Do this exercise to get ready for your life and build your superstar underarms

 Come down onto your hands and knees, neck relaxed, keeping your knees further back than your hips.

-Press your hands down onto the floor and widen your shoulder blades and lift your chest WITHOUT tucking your butt.
-Without actually moving your hands, pull your arms back towards your knees.
+Press your hands down onto the floor, widen your shoulder blades and lift your chest WITHOUT tucking your butt.
+Without actually moving your hands, pull your superstar underarms back towards your knees.
 You may feel your core turn on!

 Now slowly ease your hips back towards your heels, still without rounding your back.